Last Updated on March 17, 2026 by Lauren Belzer Sanford

 Exploring Nearby

 While we were tempted to stay put the entire time, we did venture out.
-On our last full day, we took a little half-day trip to Lecce, often called the “Florence of the South,” where we wandered through Baroque streets, had yet another plate of Spaghetti alle Vongole, spritzes in sunny piazzas, and admired the ornate churches.
-The reception desk staff were incredibly helpful with sharing the best place(s) to park, eat, and which churches to make sure we didn’t miss!
+On our last full day, we took a half-day trip to Lecce — often called the “Florence of the South” — where we wandered through golden Baroque streets, had yet another plate of Spaghetti alle Vongole, and lingered over spritzes in sunny piazzas.
+The reception desk staff were incredibly helpful with tips on where to park, where to eat, and which churches not to miss.
+If you want a guide for Lecce, a food and architecture tour via Viator is a beautiful way to experience the city without the logistics stress.

-Masseria Santo Scalone was the perfect ending to our time in Puglia.
-It’s a place where you can slow down, breathe deeply, and savor the simple things — from the rustle of breeze through trees and vines to the taste of homemade pasta.
-After a week of celebration, it was exactly what we needed.
+It’s a place where you can breathe deeply, slow down, and savor the simple things — from the rustle of a breeze through the olive trees to the taste of homemade pasta under an open sky.
+After a week of celebrating, it was exactly what we needed.

 Know Before You Go

-Location: Masseria Santo Scalone is located just outside Carovigno, about 20-ish minutes from both Brindisi Airport and Ostuni.
-It’s well-positioned for exploring the Valle d’Itria, coastal towns, and Baroque cities like Lecce.
+Location: Masseria Santo Scalone sits just outside Carovigno, about 20 minutes from both Brindisi Airport and Ostuni.
+It’s a beautiful base for exploring the Valle d’Itria, coastal towns, and Baroque cities like Lecce.

-Best Time to Visit: Late May through early October is perfect for warm weather and pool days.
-June (when we visited) and September are ideal for fewer crowds while still enjoying generally sunny skies.
+Best Time to Visit: Late May through early October is ideal for warm weather and pool days.
+June (when we went) and September are the sweet spots — the light is golden, the crowds are manageable, and the temperature is perfect (well, some days were hot as can be, but overall, lovely).

-What to Pack: Light, breathable clothing for warm days, a light sweater for evenings, a swimsuit for the pool, and comfortable shoes for exploring towns and markets.
+What to Pack: Light, breathable linen for warm days, a soft layer for evenings, a swimsuit you love, and comfortable shoes for wandering cobblestone towns.
+My vacation outfit roundups have everything I’d bring on a trip like this.

 Pin it for Later